-Although on the surface, the camping challenges may seem recreational, each one has a therapeutic component that helps kids develop coping skills to manage their grief.
-In addition, peer-to-peer interaction with other campers of the same age who experienced a loss of a loved one teaches children they are not alone in their sorrow.
+Although on the surface the camping challenges may seem recreational, each one has a therapeutic component that helps kids develop coping skills to manage their grief.
+In addition, peer-to-peer interaction with other campers of the same age who experienced a loss teaches children they are not alone in their sorrow.

 Registration includes completing an application and participating in an interview with an HPH Hospice bereavement counselor.
-The one-time $10.00 registration fee, is the only cost associated with your child’s entire camp experience.
-Scholarships are available, if needed.
 Transportation to the camp is provided and leaves from several different HPH Hospice locations.
 Campers are reunited with their families for the closing ceremony on Sunday and return home together.

 Children are accepted to participate in camp based on appropriateness and availability.
 Following the interview, families will be notified as to each camper’s status.
 Space is limited and fills on a first-come, first-serve basis.

-The 24th annual Camp REACH OUT occurred Friday, April 7 to Sunday, April 9, 2017.
+The 25th annual Camp REACH OUT is scheduled for Friday, March 2 to Sunday, March 4, 2018.